twhida/csc-249-p1-simple-rpc-app/README.md

 ## Teamwork Policy

-For this project, all work must be performed individually – no team submissions will be allowed.
+**For this project, all work must be performed individually – no team submissions will be allowed**.
 You are free to collaborate and exchange ideas, but each student must submit their own original work.

 ## Getting Help